Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.md

                         the other legal values, input lines are only terminated by the given string, and the line ending is returned to this plugin untranslated.
 Default: None --no-proxy            Do not use a proxy.
-Default: False --password PASSWORD   SMB or HTTP Basic Auth Password.
+  --password PASSWORD   SMB or HTTP Basic Auth Password.
   --quotechar QUOTECHAR
                         CSV quotechar.
 Default: `"` --skip-header         Treat the first row as header names, and skip this row.
 Default: False
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -u, --url URL         Set the url of the CSV file, either starting with
+Default: 3 (seconds) -u, --url URL         URL of the CSV file, either starting with "http://",
-                        "http://", "https://" or "smb://".
+                        "https://" or "smb://".
 This is mutually exclusive with --filename.
   --username USERNAME   SMB or HTTP Basic Auth Username.
-  -w, --warning WARN    Set the WARN threshold.
+  -w, --warning WARN    WARN threshold.
 Supports ranges.
   --warning-query WARNING_QUERY
                         `SELECT` statement.
 If its result contains more than one column, the number of rows is checked against